geethasathyamurthy/ansible-icd-postgres-actions/README.md

-# Databases For PostgreSQL- Configure Wal2json
+# Databases For PostgreSQL

-Use this role to configure WAL2JSON for PostgreSQL.
+Ansible playbooks for [Databases For PostgreSQL](https://cloud.ibm.com/docs/databases-for-postgresql) to perform the following operations:

+* configure WAL2JSON.

+You can create a Schematics Action, using these playbooks; and allow your team members to perform these Actions in a controller manner.
+Follow the instruction to onboard these Ansible playbooks as Schematics Action, and run them as Schematics Jobs.

 ## PreRequisites
-This example needs a PostgreSQL provisioned on IBM Cloud.
+- PostgreSQL provisioned in your IBM Cloud Account.
 The detailed steps to provision the PostgreSQL on IBM Cloud is [here](https://github.com/Cloud-Schematics/VSI-database)

+## Inputs:
+- ID of deployed postgresql
+- Region where postgresql is deployed
+- Set a password for [repl_user](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-repl-user)
+- Replication slot name
+- Name of the database

-## Automate the playbook execution with schematics action
+## Run the ansible playbook using Schematics API

-Create schematics action to run Ansible playbook in IBM Cloud.
-In the example we will use schematics actions API to illustrate the execution of playbook.
+In this example, we will use the Schematics Actions API to configure `wal2json` Action, using the `wal2json.yml` playbook.
+Further, use the Schematics Job API to run the newly created `wal2json` action.

-- Create a Schematics action:
+- Create a Schematics action: "wal2json"

- Make POST request {url}/v2/actions using following payload:
+ Use the `POST {url}/v2/actions` with the following payload:

  Url: https://schematics.cloud.ibm.com